InnokentiiHorikov/TestTask/README.md

 ```
         rle -= 1
 ```
-Than creating the mask(on start one-dimesnional array due to flexibility of assigning), by assigning  decoded-pixels 255(what means white), and other pixels - zero(black)
+Then we are creating the mask(on start one-dimesnional array due to flexibility of assigning) by assigning  decoded-pixels 255(what means white), and other pixels - zero(black)
 ```
         plot_mask = np.zeros(square, dtype = np.uint8)
         plot_mask[rle] = 255